n8n-io/n8n-docs/docs/example/outlook-import.md

 ![](/_images/workflows/workflows/WF-outlook-import-Doc-Upload.png)<br>

 :fontawesome-solid-triangle-exclamation:{ style="color: #EE0F0F" }
-Add the classification rules in DOC² so that the upload node knows where to upload the documents.
+**13.** Add the classification rules in DOC² so that the upload node knows where to upload the documents.

-**13.** In your DOC² you have to add classification rules, so that the Upload Node knows where to upload the documents.<br>

 You can find this in the Settings under the menu item Classification and Extraction in the subitem Document Processing.